 This grant program is administered by the University and is awarded to undergraduate students who demonstrate exceptional financial need and are enrolled at least half-time.
 The minimum FSEOG award is $100 per year.
 Priority is given to students who qualify for the Federal Pell Grant.

-Many states offer grants, based on financial need and full-time enrollment status to their residents.
+Many states offer grants, based on financial need and full-time enrollment status, to their residents.
 Some of these grants may be used only at institutions within that state while others may be used at colleges outside the state.
 Students from states other than Pennsylvania should check with their state’s higher education office to determine whether or not they qualify.
+Questions regarding PHEAA grant aid can be directed to the PHEAA Grant Division at 1-800-692-7392 or visit PHEAA's website at www.pheaa.org.

 Pennsylvania State Grant Program (PHEAA Grant)